 For if it is the ADHERENTS OF THE LAW who are to be the heirs, faith is null and the promise is void. – Romans 4:14

-This is the clincher for the Trinitarian “Christian” who twist the Scriptures to say that to DO works of righteousness means that you are cancelling “grace,” or the “promise” because the passage is NOT talking about true works of righteousness by faith through love, but the dead works of the Law.
+This is the clincher for the Trinitarian who twists the Scriptures to say that to do works of righteousness means that you are cancelling grace, or the promise.
+However, the passage is not talking about true works of righteousness by faith through love, but the dead works of the Law.

 For the law brings wrath, but where there is no law there is no transgression.
 That is why it depends on FAITH, in order that the promise may rest on grace and be guaranteed to all his offspring—not only to the adherent of the law but also TO THE ONE WHO SHARES THE FAITH OF ABRAHAM, who is the father of us all, as it is written, “I have made you the father of many nations”....

 ...”—in the presence of the God in whom he believed, who gives life to the dead and calls into existence the things that do not exist.
 In hope he believed against hope, that he should become the father of many nations, as he had been told, “So shall your offspring be.”
 He did not weaken IN FAITH when he considered his own body, which was as good as dead (since he was about a hundred years old), or when he considered the barrenness of Sarah’s womb...

 ...No unbelief made him waver concerning the promise of God, but he GREW STRONG IN HIS FAITH as he gave glory to God, fully convinced that God was able to do what he had promised. – Romans 4:15-21